alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/03_definitions/core-terms/drift.md

 - Not learning that is explicitly tracked and justified
 - Not correction of an error when the correction is acknowledged
 - Not adaptation within stated constraints
+- Not evolution or growth.
+Drift is unacknowledged.
+Growth is tracked, justified, and attributed

 ## Dependencies